Christ centered/Gospel centered

 In Romans 8, Paul says we can only keep the righteous requirement of the law by the Holy Spirit.
 If we want to be pleasing to God, we must walk according to the Spirit.

 Proclamation of the word of the gospel is the primary form of evangelism; without it, we are not evangelizing.
+The commission is for the whole church, and we each play a part in it from hospitality to proclamation to teaching everyone to observe everything Jesus commanded.

 Every member of the body of Christ is gifted and empowered for ministry by the Holy Spirit.

-We will seek in all things to conform our church and our lives to the revelation of God in all the scriptures.
+We seek in all things to conform our church and our lives to the revelation of God in all the scriptures.

 We do not have, because we do not ask.
 What Father if his son asks him for bread will give him a stone?
 The fields are ripe for harvest, we are to pray for God to send out workers into the harvest.
 We cannot do any of the work God has called us to in our own strength.
 We must therefore depend on God, and earnestly seek him in corporate and private prayer.

-We will seek to engage and bring light to the culture of our city rather than retreating from it (in the world but not of the world.)
+We seek to engage and bring light to the culture of our city rather than retreating from it (in the world but not of the world.)